Leading Associates

 Principaux dossiers

-- Representing National Pipe & Plastics, Inc. (a CRH Company) in the newly consolidated civil antitrust class action In re: PVC Pipe Antitrust Litigation in the Northern District of Illinois.
+• Representing National Pipe & Plastics, Inc. (a CRH Americas Company) in the consolidated civil antitrust class actions In re: PVC Pipe Antitrust Litigation in the Northern District of Illinois alleging a years-long, conspiracy among major PVC pipe and fittings manufacturers and distributors to fix prices using OPIS, a Dow Jones publication, as a conduit to share information and collude.